Banking in Australia, 2020 and beyond

 Regulatory capital increases

 Higher capital requirements have been gradually phased in over the past few years.
-By 1 January 2020, the major banks will be expected to have the minimum 9.5% Common Equity Tier 1 capital ratio, with an additional 1.0% above the minimum to take it to an ‘unquestionably strong’ level as defined by APRA.
+By 1 January 2020, the major banks will be expected to have a minimum 9.5% Common Equity Tier 1 (CET1) capital ratio, with an additional 1.0% above the minimum to take it to an ‘unquestionably strong’ level as defined by APRA.

 The implementation of these accords imposes a significant cost on banks.
 Not only the physical cost of increasing their minimal capital requirements, but in the operational costs of implementing these standards to ensure compliance.
 CBA reported that risk and compliance costs were up 50% in 2018 alone.